wp-plugins/html5-mp3-player-with-playlist/readme.txt

 HTML5 Audio Player with Playlist, Repeat, Stream Seek, Volume Control, Timer, Next, Previous, Play-Pause option.

 **Important:** before updating HTML5 MP3 Player with Playlist Plugin, please back up your database and files.
 For help with updates, visit our website, Paid Plugin Users don't upgrade to Free Plugin.

+**Free HTML5 MP3 Player** HTML5Tap players are hosted on CDN http://player.html5tap.com/v1 so for best performance we are using iframe based embed code in this plugin from CDN.

 HTML5 Audio Player with Playlist http://www.youtube.com/watch?v=dLjtYaxs5EE